Some people use the term “lazy bowel” to refer to slowed digestion. Slowed digestion is a symptom of a condition rather than a condition itself.

 Significantly increasing the amount of fiber in the diet may make STC worse.
 However, very low fiber intake can make stools hard and difficult to pass.

-A person should ask their doctor for advice regarding the level of fiber intake that is appropriate for them.
+A person should ask a doctor for advice regarding the level of fiber intake that is appropriate for them.

 People with STC may find that stimulant laxatives worsen their symptoms.
-They should reduce the use of these laxatives and talk to their doctor about alternative treatments.
+They should reduce the use of these laxatives and talk with a doctor about alternative treatments.

 An enema is a procedure that involves flushing out the bowels using an injection of fluid through the rectum.